Peet, Robert K.

 (919) 962-6942 (office)

 My research activities are diverse and span aspects of vegetation science from plant interactions to global patterns.
 However, the four projects described below serve to illustrate my current primary research interests.
+Please note that I am retired to the rank of Research Professor and no longer accept graduate and postdoctoral students, but I am continuing my research projects, continue to collaborate with colleagues, and continue to advise undergraduate research projects.

 Community dynamics.
 Much of my early research at UNC focused on plant community dynamics, a topic that I have continued to investigate throughout my career.
 With students and collaborators I have made extensive use of permanent plots to address these kinds of questions.
 We recently completed an additional resurvey of forest demography plots (some dating back to 1934) and are using these data to address a broad range of questions including urban impact, evolving successional dynamics reflecting local and global change, and changes in productivity resulting from factors such as successional dynamics and changes in atmospheric CO2.

 Ecoinformatics.
 Ecoinformatics arrived as a subdiscipline of ecology only around the start of the 21st century.
-I have been active during this period in developing the necessary cyber-infrastructure and addressing science questions in the area of ecoinformatics that draws on the increasing availability of data that document attributes of places, attributes of biological taxa (species), and records of co-occurrence of species in specific places.
+I have been active during this period in developing the necessary cyber-infrastructure and addressing science questions in the area of ecoinformatics that draws on the increasing availability of data that document attributes of places, attributes of biological taxa (species), and records of occurrence and co-occurrence of species in specific places.
 In the past, studies of ecological communities were largely local case studies and no one knew how generalizable they were; many simply reflected the idiosyncrasies of a particular combination of time and space.
 We are now in a position to analyze community patterns over very large scales and assess their generality and the impacts of local contingencies.

 Vegetation Classification.
 Formal, widely-adopted vegetation classifications are important for many purposes ranging from inventory to mapping to management prescription to simply documenting the context within which research has been conducted.
 In 1994 I established a collaboration consisting of the Ecological Society of American, the Nature Conservancy, the USGS and the US Federal Geographic Data Committee (with the US Forest Service as lead agency) to develop an open and scientifically credible US National Vegetation Classification (USNVC).
 We proposed national standards and in 2008 the Federal Geographic Data Committee adopted the key components as the US national standard.
 My research group and collaborators built the USNVC data archive in the form of VegBank.org, developed a peer-review system, and have recently completed the first formal revision and documentation of a significant set of Associations for the National Vegetation Classification.